-Primary Area of Focus:F - Fugitive; V - VentedSecondary Area of Focus:f - Fugitive; v - Vented
+Primary Area of Focus:F - Fugitive; V - VentedSecondary Area of Focus:f - Fugitive; v - Vented that can include one or more of the following:

 • The R&D approach to meet the objective will involve a series planned evaluations,

 - a) Screening evaluation of measurement methods for through-valve leakage emissions. - b) Identify most promising measurement methods from the screening study and evaluate these methods under controlled conditions over a range of valve types and sizes, operating pressures, leak configurations, leak sizes, etc. - c) Identify the best practice measurement method(s) and/or need for further evaluation.